openscoring/openscoring/README.md

 For a quick summary of your rights ("Can") and obligations ("Cannot" and "Must") under AGPLv3, please refer to [TLDRLegal](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)).

 If you would like to use Openscoring in a proprietary software project, then it is possible to enter into a licensing agreement which makes it available under the terms and conditions of the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause) instead.
-Please initiate the conversation by submitting the [Request for Quotation](https://openscoring.io/rfq/) web form, or sending an e-mail.

 # Additional information #